Welcome to today's edition of the Rush 24-7 podcast.

 He's got to get his personal life in order.

-I think I think that's what he's trying to do.
+I think that's what he's trying to do.

-And when he comes back, he he has to show some humility to the public in the sense that if I were him, I wouldn't be at a golf tournament where I came out in public first.
+And when he comes back, he has to show some humility to the public in the sense that if I were him, I wouldn't be at a golf tournament where I came out in public first.

-I screwed up, and I admit it, and I'm going to change, and I'm trying to change.
+I'd come out, I'd do an interview with somebody and say, you know what, I screwed up, and I admit it, and I'm going to change, and I'm trying to change.

 I want my wife and family back.